catfish0w0/blog/_posts/2023-07-16-Intro-To-Java-Servlet.markdown

    private ObjectMapper objectMapper = new ObjectMapper();
 ```

-We create a gameService instance in the GameServlet class, since GameService depends on the Servlet to trigger.
+We create a GameService instance in the GameServlet class, since GameService depends on the Servlet to trigger.
 Once we receive the HTTP reuqest from frontend, we will call the **create** method in GameService to create the Game object.

 ObjectMapper is the class provided by Jackson that used to serialize and deserialize any Object.